 Borderlands 2 Mac Review

-Borderlands 2 comes to the Mac as one of the biggest releases of the year.
-Not only was Borderlands 2 received with great reviews back in September when released on PC, PS3 and Xbox 360, it was also brought to the Mac only 2 months later, not common feet in the Mac gaming world.
-Borderlands 2 was developed by Gearbox Software and comes to the Mac by the hand of Aspyr, one of the leading Mac porting companies.
+Not only was Borderlands 2 received with great reviews back in September when released on Windows and consoles, it was also brought to macOS just 2 months later.
+Borderlands 2 was developed by Gearbox Software and was ported to Mac by Aspyr.

 In a nutshell, Borderlands 2 is a different breed of First Person Shooter.
 It follows the steps of the original Borderlands, bringing you FPS action combined with cool RPG elements such as leveling, different class types, looting and skill trees.
 Think Call of Duty meets Diablo.
 But How good is Borderlands 2 on the Mac?
 Is it worth your time and money?